runtimerevolution/knowledge-base/docs/rails/on_boarding/02_rspec/chapter_II.md

 Add a validation to the method `publish_if_live` in the Book model which ensures that no publications can be made during the weekends.

 Create the necessary specs you seem fit to test this functionality.

+## Shoulda Matchers

+[Shoulda Matchers](https://github.com/thoughtbot/shoulda-matchers) provides RSpec- one-liners to test common Rails functionality.
+It helps to eliminate long line of code to make it more straight forward and readable.

+With this in mind use shoulda matchers for any specs you seem fit.